 Do I need experience to apply?
 Or am I too experienced?

-We are mainly looking for emerging and mid-career writers with great potential.
-You don’t necessarily need elaborate previous experience of writing, only good ideas and a positive and determined attitude.
+We are looking for highly committed emerging and mid-career writers with great potential.
+You don’t necessarily need extensive previous experience of writing, only good ideas and a positive and determined attitude.
 Like any other craft, writing can be challenging and requires a lot of effort and attention.
 This course will help you develop the toolkit you need to start and continue your journey as a writer.
 Literature Wales and Disability Arts Cymru will be there throughout to offer support.

 However, if you are already an experienced writer, for example you might have published your own pamphlet or a book, you might still find that there are barriers which prevent you from reaching your full potential, or you might want to experiment with a different literary form or language.
 Everyone will have a different definition of what experience means, and where they believe themselves to be on their journey as a writer.